vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:BulletExercise lang:sql xp:100 key:f222b67a81
 ## Stations

-Some questions related to stations
+The mayor wants to know which stations are the most popular.

 *** =pre_exercise_code
 ```{python}